Qitmeer/whitepaper/WhitePaper/Issurance.md

-# Section 2 Asset Issuance
+# Section 2 Asset Management
-Individuls or organizations are able to issure assets on HLC to increase the liquility and offer finicial services.
-The HLc solution is reliable, user-friendly and practical especially in the field of Islamic economy and finance.
+There is no doubt that a high level of disruption by financial innovation has already started to reshape the global Islamic economy and the nature of payment practices; a new wave of disruption is making its way into asset management.
+The HLC public chainblockchain records provide pseudoanonymity, as all on-chain ownership is tracked via abstract public addresses, the ownership and provenance of assets can be easily tracked and overtime particular users may be identified.
+While privacy may be challenging to manage, for certain applications such transparency aspects can be helpful – for example from a regulatory and compliance perspective.
+The Corporate entities Individuls or organizations are able to issue their assets on HLC public chain platform to increase the liquility and offer finicial services.
+The HLc solution is reliable, user-friendly and practical especially in the Global Islamic economy and finance.
 The main efforts in Islamic economics so far has been to create new forms Shariah compliance instruments to operationalise Shariah and ethical values into the current conventional economic system and financial services products.
 While this is crucial to sustain the global economy as it is today, the Islamic economics needs to develop new strategies to cope with the next economy, which starts with a clear and deliverable vision of a new world economy.
 And the new vision of a new world economy will be driven by those who embrace innovation that will build the future.

 However, it is necessary to look at the main building block to enable trust in impersonal financial transactions in a highly globalized society.
 This innovation called the “blockchain” will play a crucial role in boosting the Islamic financial sectors in all its segments which include banking, insurance, Capital market, Zakah and Waqf management.
 Addressing the digital revolution that is happening right now will foster competitive advantage for the Islamic economy and finance industry.
 This innovation is in accordance with Shariah rules and principles